 Denmark is a top-rated destination for tourists.
 It is the happiest place to live on earth, so why wouldn’t you want to be there?
-That said, it also rains (rarely snow) every other day of the year, so weather can be an issue if you don’t plan for it.
-Peak tourist season, July & August and can be crowded.
+It also rains (rarely snow) every other day of the year, so weather can be an issue if you don’t plan for it.
+During the peak tourist season, July & and August can be crowded.
 May and September can still have nice weather but with fewer crowds.

-Summers are stay mild but may get chilly or even feel like no summer at all.
+Summers stay mild but may get chilly or feel like there is no summer.
 June is the driest month of the year.
 Days are long, and you will see everyone outside.
 Winter months are the low season, but the Christmas markets and festivals draw many visitors, keep that in mind.
-The noted “Hygge” truly does occur in winter, and Danes just cozy up in their home for the short cold days.
+The noted “Hygge” indeed does occur in winter, and Danes just cozy up in their home for the short cold days.

 - Summer 54-72°F (12-21 °C)